-It seems unlikely that US Census 2020, when released, will vary to any significant degree with the data presented herein, particularly with respect to economic development trends.
-Exceptions may be based more on technology and telecommunication advancements which make telecommuting and home based businesses or cottage industries more attractive to rural areas.
+Despite Woodford's decline in population and workforce, economic development trends have remained stable.
+Advances in technology and telecommunication have made telecommuting and home based businesses or cottage industries more attractive in rural areas which is a trend that Woodford is likely to experience.
 The wealth of natural resources the Town of Woodford offers makes it even more attractive albeit 'winter challenging' for the year-round resident.
 Given the lack of any significant infrastructure and challenging access Woodford is likely to continue as a bedroom community.
 Indeed, nearly 90% of the residents commute elsewhere for their primary employment.